 - Lyrical Cold Open: "Parakeet" and the Hidden Track "I'm Not Over You".

-- Minimalistic Cover Art: Simply a collection of blue, green, and white squares with a couple stark logotypes plastered on.
+- Minimalistic Cover Art: Simply a collection of blue, green, and gray squares with a couple stark logotypes plastered on.

 - Mythology Gag:

 - New Sound Album: Experimental electronic rock with a heavy emphasis on soundscapes and percussion loops.
 The sole exception is "Daysleeper", the only song in the style of their more typical brand of Jangle Pop.